samuelmasuy/whoispa/README.md

 Use `pip3 install -editable .` to install this command line tool.

+Depends on: Click, colorama, requests and simplejson.

 ## Running

 Usage: whoispa [OPTIONS] WORD

 Options:
-  --tld TEXT             The tld, default is '.com' --length INTEGER       The lenght of the domain name --sample_size INTEGER  The number of results, default is 20.
+  --tld TEXT             The tld, default is '.com'
+  --length INTEGER       The lenght of the domain name
+  --sample_size INTEGER  The number of results, default is 20.
   --help                 Show this message and exit.

+## Credits

+Code adapted from zachwill/dom.